katelyynn/lotus/README.md

 ### How do I contribute?

-Fill out [the form in the Issues tab](https://github.com/katelyynn/lotus/issues/new/choose) to add your request to the queue. @hazelfae handles processing the queue and adds many corrections in bulk, so if it's taking too long for you.. have patience. **Pull requests are okay but it's often better to just submit an issue yourself without having to go through the hassle** - it can also create it's own problems like that, so just make an issue using the usual method.
+Fill out [the form in the Issues tab](https://github.com/katelyynn/lotus/issues/new/choose) to add your request to the queue. @swiffyjk primarily handles processing the queue and adds many corrections in bulk, so if it's taking too long for you.. have patience. **Pull requests are okay but it's often better to just submit an issue yourself without having to go through the hassle** - it can also create it's own problems like that, so just make an issue using the usual method.

 ### Do you have any rules?